laurisolivares-dev/ai-job-market-analysis/README.md

 | 9    | Git         | 2,491         | ✅ Comfortable      |
 | 10   | GCP         | 2,460         | ✅ Course completed |

+## 🌍 Distribution of AI Jobs by Country and Experience Level

+This section analyzes the number of AI job openings by country, broken down by experience level.
+It helps us understand which countries offer the most opportunities and whether they are targeting junior, mid-level, or senior professionals.

+This analysis is especially useful for identifying both entry-level and advanced roles across different regions.